everything is not okay. I am not fine. Sorry.

 elementary school one block east of the

-backyard swingset, and there were no
+backyard swingset, and no Fort Chaffee

-near Potato Hill (which rose from
+near Potato Hill, which rose from

 a slight haze [light blue-ly]—like